Customer Service: 503-823-7770

 Construction activities to repair and rebuild the historic features of the reservoirs in Mt.
 Tabor Park began in November 2017.
 The areas impacted are the reservoir loop walkway around Reservoir 1, the concrete stairway on the dam face between Reservoirs 5 and 6, and the paved pathway around Reservoir 6.

 Reservoir 5: Concrete work on Gatehouse 5 is complete.

 Reservoir 6 was drained, cleaned and refilled in late spring.
 While it was empty, extensive concrete repair work was conducted on the basin and walls.

-Reservoir 5 will be drained, cleaned and filled once weather conditions permit.
+Reservoir 5 has been drained, and will be cleaned and filled once weather conditions permit.
 Due to a dry spring, the Portland Water Bureau adjusted some scheduled maintenance work, including draining and refilling this 50-million-gallon reservoir.
 If projected weather conditions change, the Portland Water Bureau will assess whether rescheduling this work prior to the fall is a viable option.
 In the meantime, park users may notice that the water in Reservoir 5 will be a different color than the water in Reservoir 6, that recently underwent maintenance.
 The PWB is monitoring both water quality and levels this summer to inform its future Mt.
 Tabor Reservoir Management Plan.